SabreTools/MPF/README.md

 dotnet build MPF\MPF.csproj --framework [net6.0-windows|net7.0-windows] --runtime win-x64 --self-contained
 ```

 You may also run `publish-win.bat` (on Windows) or `publish-nix.sh` (on Linux) to build and package all variants MPF and MPF.Check at once.
-The Windows script additionally requires 7-zip commandline, Git for Windows, and .NET 7 SDK to be installed and in PATH.
+The Windows script additionally requires 7-zip commandline and Git for Windows to be installed and in PATH.
 The Linux script additionally requires `zip` and Git to be installed and in PATH.

 ## Media Preservation Frontend Checker (MPF.Check)